 Tenants are not, however, responsible for fair wear and tear to the premises.
 This could be caused by exposure, time or just ordinary use.
 Tenants are only liable for negligent, irresponsible or intentional actions that cause damage to the premises.
 This can include:

-- Tenants leaving holes in the walls by installing picture hooks or shelves;
+- tenants leaving holes in the walls by installing picture hooks or shelves;

-- Unapproved paint jobs; or
+- unapproved paint jobs; or

-- Burns/cuts in the bench top.
+- burns or cuts in the bench top.